serversideup/docker-php/README.md

 ### Real-life working examples
 You can see a bigger picture on how these images are used from Development to Production by viewing this video that shows a high level overview how we deploy "[ROAST](https://roastandbrew.coffee/)" which is a demo production app for [our book](https://serversideup.net/ultimate-guide-to-building-apis-and-spas-with-laravel-and-vuejs/).

+Click the image below to view the video:

 [![Laravel + NuxtJS From Dev to production](https://img.youtube.com/vi/PInGAWnvkjM/0.jpg)](https://www.youtube.com/watch?v=PInGAWnvkjM)

 # Submitting issues and pull requests